ivalaginja/exomoons/README.md

 Full licence can be found in "LICENCE.txt".

-Currently I am bringing the code up to speed with Python 3 and trying to restructure it so that it is easier to use and understand.
+Currently I am not actively working on this code but offering support to people who (want to) use it.

 ##############################################################################

 The code is written in Python 3 but should be Python 2 compatible.
 We would encourage anyone to use Python 3.x though, since Python 2 is just not a thing anymore.
 Really.
 Just write Python 3 code.
 ##############################################################################